 Principal Guest Conductor

-As principal guest conductor of The Philadelphia Orchestra, Stéphane Denève spends multiple weeks each year with the ensemble, conducting subscription, Family, and summer concerts.
+Stéphane Denève has recently extended his contract as principal guest conductor of The Philadelphia Orchestra through the 2019-20 season.
+He spends multiple weeks each year with the ensemble, conducting subscription, Family, tour, and summer concerts.
 His 2016-17 subscription season appearances include a Rachmaninoff Festival, where all four of the composer’s piano concertos, in addition to other works, will be heard; performances of John Williams’s iconic score to E.T. the Extra-Terrestrial while the movie is shown in its entirety; and a tour to Florida, his second with the ensemble.
 Mr. Denève has become very well known to audiences at Verizon Hall, the Saratoga Performing Arts Center, and the Gerald R. Ford Amphitheater in Vail, having appeared as guest conductor numerous times since making his debut in 2007.
 He has led more programs than any other guest conductor during that time period, in repertoire that has spanned more than 100 works, ranging from Classical through the contemporary, including presentations with dance, theater, film, and cirque performers.

 Mr. Denève is also chief conductor of the Brussels Philharmonic and director of its Centre for Future Orchestral Repertoire (CffOR).
 From 2011 to 2016 he was chief conductor of the Stuttgart Radio Symphony Orchestra and from 2005 to 2012 music director of the Royal Scottish National Orchestra.